-NEW YORK STATE TEACHER CERTIFICATION EXAMS (NYSTCE)
+TEACHER CERTIFICATION EXAMS FOR NEW YORK STATE (NYSTCE)

 Registration information for NYSTCE is available in the Professional Resource Center.
-The NYS required seminar in the identification and reporting of child abuse is provided during the student teaching experience.
-The seminar on violence prevention is embedded in a course.
-Candidates will complete the appropriate NYSTCE for acceptance into the MST programs, the CST and EAS test prior to student teaching and the edTPA during student teaching.
-Candidates in the MSEd programs will complete the CST prior to the practicum/internship.
+The NYS required seminars in the Identification and Reporting of Child Abuse and on Violence Prevention are provided during the student teaching experience.
+Candidates are required to complete the CST and EAS test prior to student teaching and the edTPA during student teaching.
+Candidates in the M.S.
+Ed. programs will complete the CST prior to the practicum.